Kmeco/LeNet-CNN-Traffic_sign_classifier/README.md

 ### Design and Test a Model Architecture

 ##### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 I first tested the images in full RGB with 3 channels and compared the network accuracy performance to a grayscale dataset.
 There was no significant drop in accuracy, but the training time decreased which is why I decided to use grayscale in the final model.
 All of the images were also normalized to the range (0, 1).
 The resulting mean was closer to zero which improves training.